 “Dihigo was one of the greatest I ever saw,” Campanella said.
 “He was a tremendous hitter, had great power, could hit for an average, everything.
 I played against him in the Cuban winter league, in Mexico and in the Negro National League when he was with the New York Cubans."

 Here are some key points to know about Dihigo, who was inducted into the National Baseball Hall of Fame in 1977.

 • Born in Matanzas, Cuba, in 1905, Dihigo was 17 years old when he began playing professional baseball for Habana of the Cuban League in '22.
 In 1923, he debuted for the Cuban Stars.
 Made up mostly of Cuban-born players, the team competed in the United States as part of the Eastern Colored League.

 In his Negro Leagues career, which stretched into the 1940s, Dihigo also played for the Homestead Grays, the Hilldale Athletic Club and the New York Cubans.
 During this time, Dihigo continued to play ball in Cuba, Mexico, Venezuela and the Dominican Republic.

-• Stats from this time period are often incomplete and should be considered unofficial, but the available numbers give you a sense of the all-around impact Dihigo had on the game.
+• Stats from this time period are often incomplete and are considered unofficial for now, but the available numbers give you a sense of the all-around impact Dihigo had on the game.

 Meanwhile, the National Baseball Hall of Fame credits Dihigo with collecting more than 260 victories as a pitcher.